What Are the Odds Your City Gets Overrun by Tourists This Summer?

 What we measured: The probability that a US destination will be noticeably overcrowded for the average visitor during peak summer 2026 (June, July, August).

-Summer concentration factors: Beach/coastal 55% · NPS gateways 52% · Mountain 48% · Heritage 38% · Theme parks 38% · Urban 28% · Hawaiian islands 45% · Desert resorts 20%.
-Based on NPS monthly data, Visit Orlando quarterly, and Myrtle Beach/OBX seasonal splits.
+Summer concentration factors: Beach/coastal 55% · National Park Service gateways 52% · Mountain 48% · Heritage 38% · Theme parks 38% · Urban 28% · Hawaiian islands 45% · Desert resorts 20%.
+Based on National Park Service monthly data, Visit Orlando quarterly, and Myrtle Beach/OBX seasonal splits.

 Limitations: Peak-season figures confirmed from primary data for Yellowstone, Gatlinburg, Myrtle Beach, Orlando, and Bar Harbor only.
-All others are derived estimates.
-STR penetration above 100% reflects multi-platform listing saturation.
+All others are derived estimates. short-term rental penetration above 100% reflects multi-platform listing saturation.
 Data extracted June 2026.

 Sources